noulmon/django_blog_post_zartek/README.md

 ### Follow the steps to _run the application_:

-1. Install all the required required packaged(python modules):
+1. Install all the required packages(python modules):

     ```pip install -r requirements.txt```

-2. Migrate all models to the database(Assuming that you've already setup the Database- PostgreSQL preferred)
+2. Migrate all the models to the database(Assuming that you've already setup the Database- PostgreSQL preferred)

     ```python manage.py migrate```